docsforadobe/javascript-tools-guide/docs/user-interface-tools/window-object.md

 Simulates the occurrence of an event in this target.
 A script can create a UIEvent base class for a specific event and pass it to this method to start the event propagation for the event.

-Returns `false` if any of the registered listeners that handled the event called the event object’s [preventDefault()](event-handling.md#eventobj-preventdefault) method, `true` otherwise.
+Returns `false` if any of the registered listeners that handled the event called the event object's [preventDefault()](event-handling.md#eventobj-preventdefault) method, `true` otherwise.

 ---